jmyllyla/watermark/README.md

 # watermark

-Simple example of adding watermarks to JPGs in a folder
+A simple example of adding watermarks to JPGs in folders below this code.